Golden Beach foreshore works

 The TS Onslow site is owned by the Queensland Government and leased by the Navy Cadets.
 Sunshine Coast Council is leading the project team and working closely with both parties to progress this critical reconstruction scheme.

-What is the project budget?
+What is the scope of this project?

-What is the project budget?
+What is the scope of this project?

 When will construction begin?